teuk/mediabot_v3/plugins/scripts/COOKBOOK.md

          "events": ["channel_join_observed"] }

-   `plugin_cron_observed` fires once per minute (Eggdrop's bind time, reborn): the context carries minute, hour, dow (0=Sunday), mday and month, and YOUR script decides whether this minute matters — return `ok` with an empty action list otherwise (pattern 6).
+   `plugin_cron_observed` fires once per minute (Eggdrop's bind time, reborn): the context carries minute, hour, dow (0=Sunday), mday, month and year, and YOUR script decides whether this minute matters — return `ok` with an empty action list otherwise (pattern 6).
 A daily 09:00 announcement is a two-line test on hour and minute.
+A cron event belongs to no channel, so there is no context target to default to: give your reply an EXPLICIT `target` taken from your configuration (the channel-scope guard only constrains replies that HAVE a channel context).
+See `daily.tcl`, which also stores the day it last spoke so a restart cannot announce twice.

 7. **Sidecar config: defaults declared, conf overrides (mb600).** A `"config"` block in the sidecar declares the author's defaults (up to